Customer Grievance Redressal Policy

 Standing Committee on Customer Service

-• The Standing Committee may be chaired by the MD or the ED and include non-officials as its members to enable an independent feedback on the quality of customer service rendered by the bank
+• The Standing Committee may be chaired by the MD or the ED and include non-officials as its members to enable an independent feedback on the quality of customer service rendered by the bank and adherence to Fair Practice Code (FPC) of the Bank.
+Each parameter of the FPC should be mapped against the nature of complaints and the root cause analysis (RCA) of the complaints should be undertaken so as to reduce the recurrent types of complaints

-• The Standing Committee may be entrusted not only with the task ofensuring timely and effective compliance of the RBI instructions on customer service, but also that of receiving the necessary feedback to determine that the action taken by various departments of the bank is in tune with the spirit and intent of such instructions.
+• The Standing Committee may be entrusted not only with the task of ensuring timely and effective compliance of the RBI instructions on customer service, but also that of receiving the necessary feedback to determine that the action taken by various departments of the bank is in tune with the spirit and intent of such instructions.

 • The Standing Committee may review the practice and procedures prevalent in the bank and take necessary corrective action, on an ongoing basis as the intent is translated into action only through procedures and practices.